 Scion tC Overview

-The tC got a mild cosmetic freshening in 2014.
-Its 2.5-liter four-cylinder provides adequate acceleration.
-When mated to the six-speed automatic, it averaged a very good 27 mpg overall.
-The automatic now has a rev-matching feature.
-While it looks like a sporty coupe, the tC's handling is quite mundane.
+Despite a recent update, the pseudo-sporty tC has fallen flat in our testing.
+Its 2.5-liter four-cylinder provides adequate acceleration and averaged a very good 27-mpg overall with the six-speed automatic.
+Mundane handling belies the tC's racy, sporty coupe looks.
 It's noisy and stiff riding, making it an unpleasant companion.
 On the plus side are the tC's hatchback versatility and particularly spacious rear seat.
-Interior fit and finish is unimpressive, and the thick rear roof pillars and small windows block outward visibility.
+Interior fit and finish is unimpressive, the radio controls are infuriating, and the thick rear roof pillars and small windows block outward visibility.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Scion Blog Content

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores